bsn-si/figaro-cli/README.md

 ### Courier

 #### Accept Application
-For accept request you need have target contract address.
+To accept request you need to have a target contract address.

 ``` bash
 figaro-cli courier accept_request \